mcgrof/install-terraform/README.md

 Role Variables
 --------------

-  * terraform_version: version of terraform to download and install
+  * terraform_version: version of terraform to download and install.
+This is only used if you are downloading and installing the zip file.
+  * force_install_zip: set to False by default, set this to True to ignore installing the package from your distro and instead install the zip file directly from Hashicorp.
-  * force_install_if_present: set to False by default, set this to True if want to force to downlaod terraform even if you already have it present.
+  * force_install_if_present: set to False by default, set this to True if want to force to download terraform even if you already have it present.
     This is a bad idea, however in lieu of the ability to verify the version through a task yet, we enable this for debugging purposes for now.